‘The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.’

 And this slithering darkness dresses up in light, using twisted truths and subtle lies, winding them around humankind’s ego, stroking deception into their veins, massaging the poison in, “Did God really say…” he hisses planting doubt where had dwelt trust.

-This serpent slips himself between God and His children and in his words attempts to de-throne God as Lord, using the more impersonal and generic ‘Elohim’ common noun for God, rather than His personal Name YHWH, revealing his contempt and rebellion against the Kingship of YHWH.
+This serpent slips himself between God and His children and in his words attempts to de-throne God as Lord, using the more impersonal and generic ‘Elohim’, a distancing arms-length name for God, rather than His personal name YHWH, revealing his contempt and rebellion against the Kingship of YHWH.

 And Eve, with his hissing ‘did God really say…’ is drawn by his words, drawn into deception, drawn to discard ‘Lord’ from her references to God also.